christiandp/gulpfile/README.md

 # Gulpfile

-Gulpfile-sass only for sass compilation.
+Gulpfile-sass only for sass compilation and scss watch.
 Gulpfile contains javascript building and minification and sass compilation and minification.

 ## Introduction